Universal classes of disorder scatterings in in-plane anomalous Hall effect: Universal classes of disorder scattering

-We focus on three different types of disorders.
-First, in ferromagnetic materials, normal (nonmagnetic) impurity scattering and phonon scattering belong to class A ($V_{0}\hat{\sigma}_{0}$ type impurity).
-Second, the class B ($V_{z}\hat{\sigma}_{z}$ type impurity) refers to the scatterings of magnetic impurities that conserves the z component of the carrier spin.
-Third, the scattering processes of class C ($V_{x}\hat{\sigma}_{x}$ and $V_{y}\hat{\sigma}_{y}$ type impurities) are due to the spin-flipping scatterings by in-plane random magnetic impurities or the magnetic fluctuations of in-plane magnetic order \citep{YangSY2011PRB,LiWR2024jpcm}.
+We focus on three different types of disorder.
+First, in ferromagnetic materials, normal (nonmagnetic) impurity scattering and phonon scattering belong to the class A ($V_{0}\hat{\sigma}_{0}$ type impurity).
+Second, the class B ($V_{z}\hat{\sigma}_{z}$ type impurity) refers to scattering by magnetic impurities that conserve the $z$ component of the carrier spin.
+Third, the scattering processes of the class C ($V_{x}\hat{\sigma}_{x}$ and $V_{y}\hat{\sigma}_{y}$ type impurities) are due to the spin-flipping scattering ($s-d$ interaction) by in-plane random magnetic impurities or the magnetic fluctuations of in-plane magnetic order \citep{YangSY2011PRB,LiWR2024jpcm}

 We assume that the statistical average of the disorder potential is zero since any nonzero value only shifts the origin of total energy, and that the second-order spatial correlation only depends on the difference in positions within the Gaussian approximation.
-Therefore, for different types of impurities listed above and calculations presented in the following, we have the zero average value $\left\langle V_{dis,\boldsymbol{k},\boldsymbol{k}^{\prime}}^{\eta\eta^{\prime}}\right\rangle _{imp}=0$, where $\eta,\eta^{\prime}=\pm$ indicating matrix element between eigenstate $\eta$ and $\eta^{\prime}$, and the angular brackets $\left\langle \ldots\right\rangle _{imp}$ denote disorder average \citep{bruus2004mbqt}.
+Therefore, for the different types of impurities listed above and the calculations presented in the following, we have the zero average value $\left\langle V_{dis,\boldsymbol{k},\boldsymbol{k}^{\prime}}^{\eta\eta^{\prime}}\right\rangle _{imp}=0$, where $\eta,\eta^{\prime}=\pm$ indicates the matrix element between the eigenstates $\eta$ and $\eta^{\prime}$, and the angular brackets $\left\langle \ldots\right\rangle _{imp}$ denote the disorder average \citep{bruus2004mbqt}.
 We then have the Gaussian correlations between disorders,

-where $l,m=x,y,z$, $n_{i}$ is the impurity concentration, and $u_{0}$ is the disorder strength in Gaussian approximation.
-Furthermore, in order to evaluate the impacts of the skew scattering due to anisotropic part of the scattering rate, we need to take into account at least the third-order disorder non-Gaussian correlations,
+where $l,m=x,y,z$; $n_{i}$ is the impurity concentration, and $u_{0}$ is the disorder strength in Gaussian approximation.
+Furthermore, to evaluate the impacts of the skew scattering due to anisotropic part of the scattering rate, we need to take into account at least the third-order disorder non-Gaussian correlations,

 where $u_{1}$ is the disorder strength in non-Gaussian approximation.
 Next, we would separately calculate the anomalous Hall conductivity caused by three impurity scattering classes.